-\$ Miami, Florida FOR VALUE RECEIVED the undersigned, a Florida ("Maker") promises to pay to the order of MIAMI-DADE COUNTY, Florida, a political subdivision of the State of Florida, together with any other holder hereof ("Holder"), at 111 N.W.
-1st Street, Miami Florida 33128, Attention: County Mayor, or such other place as Holder may from time to time designate in writing, the principal sum of and NO/100 DOLLARS(\$ This Promissory Note is made to evidence the loan made to the undersigned by PHCD to provide Community Development Block Grant ("CDBG") funds to the Borrower as reflected in the Contract between the parties dated (hereinafter "Contract").
-Stated monthly principal payments of \$ are to begin on the 1 st day of the month following the execution of this Note, for a period of three (3) years If Borrower complies strictly with all terms of the Contract, interest shall accrue at zero (0% for the term of this Note and the aforementioned monthly principal payments shall be waived and the principal sum shall be forgiven.
-Pursuant to the Contract, in the event the Property tied to the Activity is sold during the contract period or if the construction has not been completed within three (3) years of the date of execution of this Note, or if the requirements see forth in the Contract are not strictly complied with or Borrower fails to properly perform under said Contract, Miami-Dade County shall be entitled to the reimbursement of its contribution to the project, plus twelve percent (12%) compound interest untit the County's principal is fully repaid.
-Pursuant to 24 C.F.R.
-570.503(b)(7)(i) or to 24 C.F.R.
-570.505, as applicable, funds in excess o \$25,000 used by Maker to improve or acquire real property shall be used to meet a nationa objective (as defined in 24 C.F.R. § 570.208) until five (5) years after expiration of the Contrac or Project Completion, whichever is later.
+\$ Miami, Florida promises to pay to the order State of Florida, together wit Florida 33128, Attention: C designate in writing, the prin "Principal"), plus interest on erived the undersigned a politic of MIAMI-DADE COUNTY, Florida, a politic th any other holder hereof ("Holder"), at 111 N.V.
+County Mayor, or such other place as Holder mancipal sum of and NO/100 DOLL. at the outstanding principal balance at the rate of the Rate"), to be paid in lawful money of the United of this Promissory Note. tal subdivision of the W. 1st Street, Miami, by from time to time ARS(\$ ) (the percent ( %) per provide Community Develor in the nade to evidence the loan made to the understopment Block Grant ("CDBG") funds to the Bo Contract between the parties dated Stated monthly principal payments of \$ following the execution of this Note, for a period the with all terms of the Contract, interest shall define the aforementioned monthly principal payments beforgiven.
+Pursuant to the Contract, in the during the contract period or if the construction of the date of execution of this Note, or if the total strictly complied with or Borrower fails to are to begin of of three (3) years. accrue at zero (0%) ents shall be waived event the Property action has not been the requirements set under said Contract, Mia nmi-Dade County shall be entitled to the rein to the project, plus twelve percent (12%) com imbursement of its \$25,000 used by Maker to 503(b)(7)(i) or to 24 C.F.R.
+570.505, as applicab improve or acquire real property shall be used C.F.R.
+8 570.208) until five (5) years after expira d to meet a national objective (as defined in 24 C.F.R. § 570.208) until five (5) years after expiration of the Contract or Project Completion, whichever is later.
 IN NO EVENT SHALL THIS NOTE BE FORGIVEN BEFORE MAKER COMPLIES WITH THIS REQUIREMENT.
 In the event this provision conflicts with any provision of any other Contract or Loan Document, this provision shall prevail.